jileil2/SQBiT-analysis/README.md

 ### Dependencies

 Note that our codes heavily depend on the packages Rcpp, RcppArmadillo, and BPST.
 In particular, the linear algebra is built on Rcpp.
-The packages Rcpp and RcppArmadillo can be downloaded using `install.packages()' in R. The package BPST can be downloaded from Github using `devtools::install_github(FIRST-Data-Lab/BPST)'.
+The packages Rcpp and RcppArmadillo can be downloaded using `install.packages()` in R. The package BPST can be downloaded from Github using `devtools::install_github(FIRST-Data-Lab/BPST)`.

 ### Main Functions

 There are several main functions for implementing SQBiT.

-1. `SQBiT.R' contains the codes for SQBiT for a given penalization parameter.
+1. `SQBiT.R` contains the codes for SQBiT for a given penalization parameter.
-2. `tune.lambda.R' contains the codes for SQBiT with penalization parameters selected by GACV.
+2. `tune.lambda.R` contains the codes for SQBiT with penalization parameters selected by GACV.
-3. `smqsvcm_admm.wb.R' contains the codes for wild bootstrap inference of SQBiT
+3. `smqsvcm_admm.wb.R` contains the codes for wild bootstrap inference of SQBiT
-4. `cv.pred.SQBiT.R' contains the codes for computing k-fold cross-validation prediction error of SQBiT for given bandwidth h and a penalization parameter.
+4. `cv.pred.SQBiT.R` contains the codes for computing k-fold cross-validation prediction error of SQBiT for given bandwidth h and a penalization parameter.

 ### Simulation Examples

 In the Simulation Examples folder, it contains the necessary codes and data for simulation examples.
 Note that

-1. `plm_sim_t.R' contains the codes for the simulation study with homoskedastic t(2) error.
+1. `plm_sim_t.R` contains the codes for the simulation study with homoskedastic t(2) error.

-2. `plm_sim_t_heter.R' contains the codes for the simulation study with heteroskedastic t(2) error.
+2. `plm_sim_t_heter.R` contains the codes for the simulation study with heteroskedastic t(2) error.

-3. `plm_sim_mn_heter.R' contains the codes for the simulation study with heteroskedastic mixture normal error.
+3. `plm_sim_mn_heter.R` contains the codes for the simulation study with heteroskedastic mixture normal error.

 ### Simulation Examples

 In the Application Examples folder, it contains the necessary codes and data for US mortality data analysis.
 Note that

-1. `main_tau50.R' contains the codes for estimating the quantile spatial model for the median case.
+1. `main_tau50.R` contains the codes for estimating the quantile spatial model for the median case.

-2. `main_tau75.R' contains the codes for estimating the quantile spatial model for the third quartile case.
+2. `main_tau75.R` contains the codes for estimating the quantile spatial model for the third quartile case.

 ## Contact
 If you have any questions about the codes, please contact jileil2@gwmail.gwu.edu.